Our verdict

 Breathability

 Waterproof boots (and shoes) tend to score low on breathability as their solid uppers don't just restrict water but airflow too.
-This is clearly the case with the oz / 425g which only allows a steady stream of smoke to flow out of a small section of the tongue.
+This is clearly the case with the Who should NOT buy which only allows a steady stream of smoke to flow out of a small section of the tongue.
 This is a little better than expected, leading us to give the boot a breathability score of 2 out of 5.
 This will certainly feel stuffy during warm summertime hikes, but should still promote enough airflow to keep the boot from becoming stinky over time.
 Conversely, this is ideal for frosty or snowy hikes as it keeps our feet cozy and protected from the elements.

-To further illuminate the breathability of the oz / 425g, we inspected a cross-section of its upper over a bright light and found that it entirely eclipses our light source.
+To further illuminate the breathability of the Who should NOT buy, we inspected a cross-section of its upper over a beamless light and found that it entirely eclipses our light source.
 This further proves the watertight nature of the boot and means that we can go sloshing through puddles and streams without worrying about water penetrating the boot (except through the top).

-On the other hand, being this insular means that any water that does get into the boot doesn't have any points to drain through, thus turning the oz / 425g into a foot bath if dunked too deep.
+On the other hand, being this insular means that any water that does get into the boot doesn't have any points to drain through, thus turning the Who should NOT buy into a foot bath if dunked too deep.

-Looking at the oz / 425g's tongue under our microscope, we can see that it is made of layers of tightly packed fibers interlocked to form a dense and cohesive mesh with very small gaps between the braids.
+Looking at the Who should NOT buy's tongue under our microscope, we can see that it is made of layers of tightly packed fibers interlocked to form a dense and cohesive mesh with very small gaps between the braids.
 This explains the boot's nominal ability to allow smoke to vent through the tongue while still effectively blocking out water from the boot.

 Test results